felisawiley/felisawiley/README.md

 📚 Currently Reading: a book about Python, Proof of Stake by Vitalik Buterin, and Hamlet (in Portuguese)

-In my free time, you can find me traveling to new countries, learning languages, practicing yoga, or writing a book.
+💡 In my free time, you can find me traveling to new countries, learning languages, practicing yoga, or writing a book.
 In fact, I'm going on a solo writers retreat this summer.
+I've always wanted to write the book, but I'm finally disciplined enough to set a target goal and schedule and stick with it.

 📫 How to reach me: felisawiley@gmail.com